For many people, gambling is harmless fun, but it can become a problem. This type of compulsive behavior is often called "problem gambling."

 It is included in the American Psychiatric Association (APA's) Diagnostic and Statistical Manual, fifth edition (DSM-5).

 Problem gambling is harmful to psychological and physical health.
-People dealing with this addiction can suffer from depression, migraine, distress, intestinal disorders and other anxiety-related problems.
+People who live with this addiction may experience depression, migraine, distress, intestinal disorders, and other anxiety-related problems.